oracle-livelabs/sprints/java/tzupdater/tzupdater.md

 ### 3. How to Verify TZ Data Version
 ![Slide 3 - How to Verify TZ Data Version](./images/slide3.png)

 From the directory of where you have the tzupdater jar file, you can check the tzdata version by running this command:
+`java -jar tzupdater/jar -V`
 You only need to note the line with JRE tzdata version.
 You can ignore the rest.